k-radford/FrontEngInterviewPrompt/README.md

-# Connectly Eng Interview
+# Frontend Interview

 ## Objective

-A basic version of the template builder sidebar and message node that allows a customer to create and visualize a WhatsApp template
+Build a basic version of their template builder sidebar and message node that allows a customer to create and visualize a WhatsApp template

 ## Preview